 You will want the benefit of this knowledge, so we’ll stress it again:

 Breaking Down the Overall Costs

 All of this comes together in the overall cost area.
 This section includes our total average cost, minimum costs, maximum costs, and the +/- 20% in each area.

 It’s a conversation to a conclusion and success.

 That is to say: the last thing to do is to present your initial estimate and start the conversation in earnest.

-We started off with presenting a big range with an idea on vision and most of the functionality, and then we go through and we go through feature and thus each line with that client so we can bring that range down through clarification, education,
+We started off with presenting a big range with an idea on vision and most of the functionality, and then we go through and we go through feature and thus each line with that client so we can bring that range down through clarification, education, and conversation.

 Once that range looks good to both us and the client and we have a contract in place, then and only then do we start working on the project.

 Doing an estimate for a SaaS or large project can take as little as 3 hours and as much as 3 weeks.
 So it is important to be careful how you’re using your time on these things.
 For the most part, we like to put this together for all the people we talk to.
 It helps them run their businesses just as much as it helps us to give them a quote on the project.